kellysmith1008/Refresh/HCD.md

 ## Checkpoint quiz
 ?[quizstart.webm](https://github.com/user-attachments/assets/d7c1e995-c489-4c3d-bbd7-6bf5e6d39466)

+Let's take a moment to review what we've covered so far.
+Select the correct answer or answers for the next few questions.

 ### Which roles share responsibility for practicing HCD at CivicActions? (select all that apply)
 - [[ ]] Contracting officer
 - [[X]] Project manager